Romania - Country Commercial Guide

 Overview

 Healthcare in Romania is dominated by the public sector, which owns most of the hospitals and provides national health insurance to almost all Romanian citizens.
-The cost of healthcare in Romania in 2021 was USD16.7 billion, or USD872.3 per person and 5.9 percent of GDP, one of the EU’s lowest per capita.
-Government healthcare spending, which made up 78.5 percent of this total, is greater than in other Eastern European markets like Russia, Moldova, and Ukraine, but slightly lower than in countries like Croatia.
-Despite attempts to promote primary care, the amount of health spending dedicated to primary and ambulatory care (18.6%) is the second lowest in the EU (behind Bulgaria).
-In 2018-19, Romania established new screening programs, yet per capita spending on prevention is the second lowest in the EU.
+The cost of healthcare in Romania in 2021 was USD16.7 billion, or USD2,385 per person and 5.69 percent of GDP, one of the EU’s lowest per capita.
+Government healthcare spending, which made up 78.3 percent of this total, is greater than in other Eastern European markets like Bulgaria or Greece, and slightly lower than in countries like Hungary.
+The current healthcare spending in Romania was forecast to continuously increase between 2024 and 2028 by in total 7.5 billion U.S. dollars (+37.68 percent).
+After the eight consecutive increasing year, the spending is estimated to reach 27.3 billion U.S. dollars and therefore a new peak in 2028.

-The regulatory system has been generally considered stable and predictable over the past one to three years.
-Government decisions are issued and amended each year for the approval of the framework agreement regarding conditions for providing medical assistance in the social health insurance system, and for approval of national health programs, and enactments.
+The regulatory system has been lacking stability and predictability over the past one to three years.
+Government decisions are issued and amended each year for the approval of the framework agreement regarding conditions for providing medical assistance in the social health insurance system and for approval of national health programs and enactments.
 Ministry of Health’s Order No. 269/2017 lays out obligations to ensure adequate and continuous stocks of medicines.
+The publishing of the list of compensated medicines is not predictable at all because of budgetary limits, some drugs wait for almost 2 years to be included.

-The government coalition proposes to use RON25.7 billion (USD5.9 billion) acquired from the National Recovery and Resilience Plan and the Health Operational Program to limit healthcare privatization and raise public health spending by at least 0.5 percent of GDP per year.
+The government proposes to use RON25.7 billion (USD5.9 billion) acquired from the National Recovery and Resilience Plan and the Health Operational Program to limit healthcare privatization and raise public health spending by at least 0.5 percent of GDP per year.
 This will go toward enhancing primary care, healthcare infrastructure, and the purchase of prescription medications.
-The overall yearly budget of the National Health Insurance Fund will be increased by at least 0.5 percent, or RON240,000, in order to improve drug access (USD54,600).
-The demand for medicine will also rise as a result of proposed changes to medical coverage through the creation of an optional health insurance scheme.
-Despite these ambitious expenditure intentions, the coalition’s opposing parties’ divergent ideologies will impede the advancement of reforms.
+The overall yearly budget of the National Health Insurance Fund will be increased by at least 0.5 percent, or RON240,000, to improve drug access (USD54,600).
+The demand for medicine will also rise because of proposed changes to medical coverage through the creation of an optional health insurance scheme.
+Despite these ambitious expenditure intentions, the divergent ideologies will impede the advancement of reforms.

 In terms of Romania’s innovation centers, the city of Iasi, which is also the second-largest city in terms of the number of universities, is quite significant.
 The sole medical imaging cluster in Romania and the EU is in Iasi.
 The cluster helps innovators and connects private organizations like hospitals with businesses in the IT and software sectors.

-Due to a lack of financing for research, the biotechnology industry in Romania has developed slowly.
+Due to a lack of research financing, Romania’s biotechnology industry has developed slowly.
 Only two of the eight enterprises engaged in biotechnology research and development create products for human medicinal use.
-Iași’s Tehnopolis Technological Park offers biotechnology labs, but it primarily draws businesses from other industries, like IT.
-The health sector labor force here and throughout Romania is educated and has background in biology, pharmacy, and biochemistry.
+IaÈ™i’s Tehnopolis Technological Park offers biotechnology labs, but it primarily draws businesses from other industries, like IT.
+Romania’s health sector labor force is highly educated in biology, pharmacy, and biochemistry.

 Leading Subsectors